web-padawan/npm-stats-training/README.md

 - [ESLint and Prettier](https://open-wc.org/guides/tools/linting-and-formatting/) for linting and formatting
 - [Rollup](https://open-wc.org/docs/building/rollup/) to bundle for production

+## 4. First component

+Please start by creating a `<date-range-selector>` **reusable web component** shared by different parts of the UI.

+There should be a form with 3 fields:

+- select a pre-defined date range (last 2 weeks, last 4 weeks) or a custom range
+- select a "from" date as a custom range start
+- select a "to" date as a custom range end

+Note:

+- "From" and "To" fields should be disabled if a pre-defined range is selected.
+- It shouldn't be possible to select invalid range (e.g. start date is after end).
+- Regardless of chosen day of week, the range should start on that week's Monday.

-## 4. UI structure
+## 5. UI structure

-Below you will find a description and screenshots of the application UI mockups.
+Below you will find a general description and screenshots of the application UI mockups.

-Please use Vaadin Design System and follow its guidelines to pick the components that you need.
+1. Please use Vaadin Design System and follow its guidelines to pick the components that you need.
-You can also find the HTML files in the `mockup` folder somewhat useful as a hint on what type of components to use.
+2. Use the HTML files in the `mockup` folder useful as a hint on which components to choose.
+3. You **don't have to implement the whole application**.
+Please focus on trying different components.

 ### Layout